Regular contact manifolds: a generalization of the Boothby-Wang theorem: The general case

 \subsection{No compact orbits}

 Suppose first that all orbits are non-compact.
 In this case the $\R$-action induced by $\cR$ is free.
-Moreover, $p:M\to N=M_\cR$ is a fibration with fibers $\R$, so automatically a fiber bundle (see e.g. \cite[Corollary 31]{Meigniez:2002}).
-The free $\R$-action by the flow of $\cR$ turns this fiber bundle into an $\R$-principal bundle.
+Moreover, $p:M\to N=M/\cR$ is a fibration with fibers homeomorphic to $\R$, so automatically a fiber bundle (see e.g. \cite[Corollary 31]{Meigniez:2002}).
+It is easy to see that the free $\R$-action of the flow of $\cR$ which respects the fibers of this fiber bundle is automatically proper, so it turns this fiber bundle into an $\R$-principal bundle.
 Locally, $p^{-1}(U)=U\ti\R$, and using the flow of $\cR$ to parametrize the fibers, we get local coordinates $(x^a,t)$ on $U\ti\R$ such that $\cR=\pa_t$.
 In other words, the $\R$-action on $U\ti\R$ is $s.(x,t)=(x,t+s)$.
+This form of $\cR$ implies that $\zh$ can be locally written as